-Risk management is an integral aspect of corporate governance, which requires the maintenance of a sound system of internal control.
-The Accounts and Audit Regulations 2003 require the Council to have in place arrangements for the management of risk.
-Regulation 4(1) states "the relevant body shall be responsible for ensuring that the body has a sound system of internal control which facilitates the effective exercise of the bodies functions and which includes arrangements for the management of risk" placing responsibility with all directors for risk management and maintaining sound systems of internal control which elivery.
+Risk management is an integral part of corporate governance, which requires the maintenance of a sound system of internal control.
+The Accounts and Audit Regulations 2006 require the Council to have in place arrangements for the management of risk.

+Regulation 4(1) states "the relevant body shall be responsible for ensuring that the body has a sound system of internal control which facilitates the effective exercise of the bodies functions and which includes arrangements for the management of risk" placing responsibility with all directors for risk management and maintaining sound systems of internal control within their area of service delivery.